Plato's Republic and Aristotle's Nicomachean Ethics

 In a discussion post, you are to call attention to something in the reading you found interesting and you are to explain why you found it interesting.
 These posts must be thoughtful.
 Discussion posts written with little care and attention to detail will not receive full credit.

-In the writing assignments, your answer is to take the form of a short essay that demonstrates that you understand the historical and philosophical issues related to the question.
+In the writing assignments, your answer should demonstrate that you understand the historical and philosophical issues related to the question.
+The best way to demonstrate your understanding is to provide answers understandable to someone who does not already know the answer.

 In the bibliography project, you are to analyze five academic journal articles or book chapters from the scholarly literature on issues related to the Republic or Nicomachean Ethics.